-- 5.6.2 Ratio 2 = $\frac{\text{total revenue from entry and exit points for cross border customers}}{\text{cost drivers for cross border customers}}$ - 5.7 In determining the revenue for domestic and cross border customer and also the capacity (if used as a cost driver), the amount of cross-border exit capacity shall be used as a proxy for the amount of entry capacity dedicated to cross-border use on networks where such information is not readily identifiable.
-The rest of the entry capacity shall be considered as dedicated to domestic use. - 5.8 If distance is used as a cost driver then the average distance used by cross-border and domestic customers shall be determined by using a weighted average formulation.
-The weight used would be technical capacity, booked capacity or flows depending on what is used in your cost allocation methodology.
+- 5.6.2 Ratio $2 = \frac{\text{total revenue from entry and exit points for cross border customers}}{\text{cost drivers for cross border customers}}$ - 5.7 In determining the revenue for domestic and cross border customer and also the capacity (if used as a cost driver), the amount of cross-border exit capacity shall be used as a proxy for the amount of entry capacity dedicated to cross-border use on networks where such information is not readily identifiable.
+The rest of the entry capacity shall be considered as dedicated to domestic use. - 5.8 If distance is used as a cost driver then the average distance used for both cross-border and domestic entry and exit points shall be determined by using a weighted average formulation.
+The weighting used could either be technical capacity, booked capacity or flows depending on what is used in the cost allocation methodology being assessed. - 5.9 The NRAs shall justify the reasons for any deviation between the two ratios by more than 10%, where the first ratio is compared to the second.

-- 5.9 The NRAs shall justify the reasons for any deviation between the two ratios by more than 10%, where the first ratio is compared to the second. - 5.10 If a deviation exceeding 10% results from the use of alternative charges e.g. commodity charges to collect revenues and/or reconcile the regulatory account on points not under the scope of CAM, the NRA shall ensure the revision of the alternative charges so that the deviation between the two ratios does not exceed the 10% limit.
+5.10 If a deviation exceeding 10% results from the use of alternative charges e.g. commodity charges to collect revenues and/or reconcile the regulatory account on points not under the scope of CAM, the NRA shall ensure the revision of the alternative charges so that the deviation between the two ratios does not exceed the 10% limit.